sait-wbdv/fall-2021/src/assignments/cpnt260/assignment-2.md

     * How did you fix it?
     * What benefits/limits came out of your solution beyond the immediate goal

-#### Code Quality
-* Page is marked up with proper semantic structural elements
-  * `header`, `nav`, `main`, `article`, `footer`
-* Accessibility best practices
-  * contrast ratio below AA for text size
-  * images have proper alt text
-* Use best practices with file/directory names, commenting, and indentation
-  * 2 spaces per indent
-  * no spaces in file names, use dashes or underscores instead
-  * In general, use lower case characters except for README file name and DOCTYPES
-  * Filenames should be short but descriptive (< 25 characters)

 ## Submission Requirements
 * Push this assignment to a repo named cpnt260-a2.
 * ZIP all files required for the site to operate and upload to Brightspace.